peterhalpin/robustDIF/README.md

 In the output below, the estimated values of the scaling parameters are indicated by `est`.
 Items with DIF are indicated by `weights = 0`.
-The other output describes the estimation routine (number of iterations and the convergence criterion).
+The other output describes the iteratively re-weighted least squares estimation routine (number of iterations and the convergence criterion).

 ``` r
 # Item intercepts